 Turning, Hermione saw Kingsley approaching.
 "Care for a dance?" he asked.

 Hermione nodded, allowing herself to be swept up in his arms and twirled around the room.
 The two of them were rather silent because there wasn't much to be said aside from banal pleasantries.

 Kingsley was about to speak, but was cut off by someone tapping on his shoulder.
 "May I cut in?"

 Kingsley nodded, handing Hermione over.

 She felt her heart swell as she took in his appearance.
 It was her phantom.
 He pulled her in closely, her body flush against his.
-He began to move them around the room, causing her to feel like she was in a dream.
+He began to move them around the room with steady steps and gliding, causing her to feel like she was in a dream.
 It was perfection.

 "I wasn't sure if you'd show," she admitted quietly, looking up at the masked figure.
 He was wearing blood red robes with the white mask covering his face.

 "Well, I did," he injected smoothly.